Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/CFT_SR_configuration.md

 ---
 title: "SecureRelay with a standalone architecture"
 linkTitle: "Secure Relay with a standalone architecture"
 weight: 230
----This page describes how to configure Transfer CFT in a standalone architecture for use with Secure Relay.
+--- This page describes how to configure Transfer CFT in a standalone architecture for use with Secure Relay.

 Step overview: